In this chapter, I bring together all the information on nibs and discuss their correlations.

 - inverse proportional to the width b… if b was 2 and is widened to 3 then d reduces by 1.5

-- by the inverse of the thickness cubed.
-Let’s say, if you double t, d reduces to an eighth of the original.
+- by the inverse of the thickness to the 3rd power (cubed).
+Let’s say, if you double t, d reduces to an eighth of the original deflection.

-Applied to the nib, this means: lengthening the slit or increasing the thickness have significant, cubed effects.
-If you change both by the same proportion, they compensate each other.
+Applied to the nib, this means: lengthening the bending length or increasing the thickness have both significant, cubed effects on the deflection of the tines.

 Two things to consider:

-- The length of the slit is not necessarily affecting the length of bending.
+- The length of the slit, however, does not necessarily affect the length of bending l.
+If the slit progresses into the section where the nib has a partial tubular shape it has hardly any effect.
 In the next section, I will look at this aspect, specifically.

-What we have discussed so far, will influence the elasticity of the nib, which could be called the softness or hardness of the nib.
-Diagram 4 shows how the deformation widens the slit.
+What we have discussed so far, will influence the flexibility of the nib, which could be called the softness or hardness of the nib.
+Diagram 4, further above, shows how the deformation widens the slit.

 - W is the width of the slit,